 68. “It’s a little Plano in here” became an overnight sensation.
 Thank you LeeAnne Locken, Real Housewives of Dallas!

 70. The Boardwalk at Granite Park.
-This 30,000-square-foot restaurant area at Granite Park includes fabulous dining options like Hookline, Union Bear Brewing Co., The Biscuit Bar, and Chip’s Old Fashioned Hamburgers.
-Coming this summer: B. Frank & Relish, Edith’s French Bistro, and Pearl Cup Coffee.
+This 30,000-square-foot restaurant area at Granite Park includes fabulous dining options like Hookline, Union Bear Brewing Co., The Biscuit Bar, and Chip’s Old Fashioned Hamburgers, B. Frank & Relish, Edith’s French Bistro, and Pearl Cup Coffee.
 Coming soon: a live entertainment stage over the pond!

 71. The beautiful Amphitheater at Oak Point Park.
 Enjoy this amazing outdoor venue during the many concerts and events like Beatles Night, Toyota Texas Music Revolution, and Sundown Cinemas.